-- 1. Pay the required outbound youth exchange fee (\$5000 for 2022/23) for the following:
+1. Pay the required outbound youth exchange fee (\$3500 for 2025/26) which includes the following:

-- round trip airfare for the student from the closest major airport (open ticket)

 - student blazer

 - language training program

-- student visa fees, where necessary
+- Outbound Orientation on-line

-- student Outbound Orientation weekend fee
+- Outbound Orientation in person weekend

-- parent registration, accommodation and meals at the Outbound Orientation weekend
+- parent accommodation and meals at the Outbound Orientation weekend

-- student business cards, pins, badge and T-shirt
+- student business cards, pins, badge and hoodie

 - Rebound Reunion

 A \$500 deposit is required when the main application is forwarded to the District Committee.
 This fee is non-refundable should the student withdraw from the program after acceptance at the District interview level.
-The second payment of \$2000 is due May 1st with the final payment of \$2500 being due on June 15th.
-Send cheques payable to "District 5040 Rotary Youth Exchange" to the Youth Exchange Treasurer as listed in this publication.
+The second payment of \$1500 is due May 1st with the final payment of \$1500 being due on June 15th.
+Send cheques payable to "District 5040 Rotary Youth Exchange" to the Youth Exchange Treasurer as listed in this publication or arrange etransfer.